Customer Service

 You need a customer service tool that offers mobile SDK (software development kit).

-In simple terms, it’s a full-suite software module that includes everything developers need to create and develop applications.
+In simple terms, it’s a full-suite software module and a critical component that includes everything developers need to create and develop applications.
 Only in this case, you’re not going to build an app.
 You will be adding some chat SDK to your existing one.

-• HelpCrunch offers detailed iOS and Android SDKs with a comprehensive set of features.
-The pricing for the tool starts from $15/mo per team member for the Standard plan.
-It includes unlimited contacts, a knowledge base, and the ability to add your chat widget to as many apps as you wish.
+• HelpCrunch offers detailed iOS and Android SDKs with comprehensive customer support features.
+The pricing for the tool starts from $15/mo per team member for the Basic plan.
+It includes unlimited contacts, a knowledge base, and the ability to add your widget to as many apps as you wish.

-• Zendesk’s chat may look a little bit outdated if compared to other live chat solutions, but it has affordable prices.
+• Zendesk may look a little bit outdated if compared to other live chat solutions, but it has affordable prices.
 The costs may vary from $9/mo to $199/mo.

-• Intercom has rather premium prices that depend on the number of your monthly active users.
-The initial charges can range from $39/mo to $999/mo and more.
-And if your user base exceeds 2,000 monthly contacts, you’ll have to pay additional fees.
+• Intercom has rather premium prices that depend on the number of seats.
+The initial charges can range from $39/mo to $139/mo per seat.

 Now, with the right provider, the following 12 steps will be a piece of cake.